Please screenshot this page and send it to info@mim-essay.com

 These stories show you how companies solve big problems or succeed in tough situations.
 In class, you'll work on projects that let you use what you've learned in real-world situations.
 If you're doing a two-year MBA, you'll probably do an internship in the summer, which is like a short job where you can practice your business skills.

 A Master in Management degree provides many of the same career opportunities as MBA programs at a junior management level.
-Master in Management graduates are recruited by top organisations in industries ranging from Consulting, Finance, Technology and Consumer Products.
+Master in Management graduates are recruited by top organizations in industries ranging from Consulting, Finance, Technology, and Consumer Products.

 Both are great for landing jobs at big companies in areas like tech and finance.
-After finishing a top MiM program, salaries can be between $40,000 and $115,000.
+After finishing a top MiM program, According to the payscale salaries can be between $40,000 and $115,000.
 With an MBA, it gets even better, three years after graduating, you could be earning between $150,000 and $200,000.

 MiM is more for beginners, getting you started in management.
 MBA is for those with more experience, aiming for higher positions.